HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-resource-tagging.md

 We will use
 [AWS cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/custom-tags.html#allocation-how) and [GCP labels](https://cloud.google.com/resource-manager/docs/creating-managing-labels) to tag all resources that can be tagged.
-Resources that support tagging/labeling and constitute a significant portion of the IaaS budget (over 1%), tagging will be required.
+For resources that support tagging/labeling and constitute a significant portion of the IaaS budget (over 1%), tagging will be required.
 For other resources that support tagging/labeling, it is encouraged, but not required.

 #### AWS Services that Require Resource Tags